jgesser/IpCamera/README.md

 Areas the binding could be improved are:

-+ ONVIF alarms: I have started writing some code for this already, see EventsRequest.java and compare it to how the working PTZRequest.java works, but it needs to be finished off.
++ ONVIF alarms: I have written some code for this already, see EventsRequest.java, but it needs to be finished off to support Onvif PullMessages and posting to the special address returned from CreatePullPointSubscriptionResponse.

 + PTZ methods for continuous move so you can scan back and forth.